 And because Peter doesn’t tell his audience that some of them are priests in the kingdom of Heaven: he says they all are part of the kingdom of priests.

 And one more example.
 Paul doesn’t tell the leaders of the church at Corinth to confront the sin of one of their members: he says it’s a whole church decision/action.

 I know that there are many who would disagree with the idea of congregational authority, and I recognize that I have benefited from their thinking on many subjects.
 But on this issue, I go where the text leads me.

 But recognizing the authority of the congregation doesn’t get me out of the jam entirely.
 Because Scripture is clear that there is a restricted leadership structure within, among, and under the idea of congregation authority.

-Organizationally, a mass democracy has never succeeded.
+Organizationally and historically, a mass democracy has never succeeded.
 It should not surprise us that God knows this fact and has taken it into account in his structuring of the church.
 Instead of pure popular vote driving the decision-making of the church, we see that God calls certain people to function as “under-shepherds” and “servants” within the body life of the church.

 Pastor, Elder, Overseer

 The first of these roles is that of pastor/elder/overseer.
-Yes, I am aware that there are three terms there, but they all seem to be used interchangeably in the New Testament, having less of a official character, than a descriptive one.
+Yes, I am aware that there are three terms there, but they all seem to be used interchangeably in the New Testament, having less of an official character, than a descriptive one.

 We see an example of all three descriptions referencing one role in Acts 20:17-28: